chutium/spark-appliance/README.md

 Now you get a spark cluster with 3 master and 3 worker nodes.

-This senza create command with ```StartMaster=true``` and ```StartWorker=true``` will start both master daemon process and worker daemon process on each node, if you would like to deploy master instances and worker instances separately like by [cluster mode](#cluster-mode), then you need to use two senza create commands.
+This senza create command with ```StartMaster=true``` and ```StartWorker=true``` will start both master daemon process and worker daemon process on each node, if you would like to deploy master instances and worker instances separately like [cluster mode](#cluster-mode), then you need to use two senza create commands.

 First, create spark master + webapp stack:
 ```